Sawiris says still interested in Telecom Italia

 Earlier this year, Sawiris said Telecom Italia needed 3 billion to 4 billion euros to reduce its debt and allow for possible investments.
 He declined on Monday to say how much he would be prepared to invest.

-Telecom Italia has been forced to regroup after losing out to Telefonica (TEF.MC) in a $9 billion bidding battle for Vivendi's (VIV.PA) telecoms business in Brazil, GVT.
+Telecom Italia has been forced to regroup after losing out to Telefonica in a $9 billion bidding battle for Vivendi's telecoms business in Brazil, GVT.

 Burdened with more than 27 billion euros of net debt, in need of cash to carry out costly network upgrades and lacking a clear direction, Telecom Italia has again turned from hunter to potential prey, several investment bankers have told Reuters.